DhairyaSurana/ASCII-Zombies/README.md

 PRESENTING...
 -ASCII ZOMBIES-

-[Run installer.py for setup!]
+#Run installer.py for setup!

-RECOMMENDED that you START the game in FULLSCREEN
+##RECOMMENDED that you START ASCIIZOMBIES_mk1.py in FULLSCREEN

 Objective: Do whatever it takes to protect the base from zombies!